Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Return to the base line to start the next chain stitch.

 A versatile free embroidery stitch, either worked very closely to form a dense line or openly to make a light filling.
-Cretan stitch - click to enlarge
+Cretan stitch

 It can be placed in parallel rows or varied in length to fill a shape such as a leaf or petal.
 Work from left to right.